microsoft/pxt-arcade/docs/skillmap/collector/collector1.md

 😯 Now you have a steady stream of income 😯

 If we leave the coins like this, the game will be WAY too easy.
-Let's send in the projectiles from a random height each time.
+Let's send projectiles from a random height each time.

 ---